 Today the agency has expanded its approach to provide more holistic services to strengthen families including parent education/prevention programs, foster care, adoption (international, infant and state ward), pregnancy counseling and behavioral health programs.
 Over the past 20 years, HATW has supported and empowered thousands of children and families in our community, state, country and across the globe through inclusive, strengths-based services.

-The agency has experienced significant growth over the past 20 years, from 4 staff members to 47 employees, two locations and a $2.6 million budget.
+The agency has experienced significant growth over the past 20 years, from 4 staff members to 47 employees, two locations and a more than $3 million budget.

 Hands Across The Water supports and empowers children and families through inclusive, strength-based services.